RocketChat/Rocket.Chat.Metrics/README.md

 #### Using Grafana

-As soon as the containers are up and running, you can access the Grafana UI via the configured port and select the autoprovisioned dashboard:
+As soon as the containers are up and running, you can access the Grafana UI via the configured port and select the autoprovisioned dashboard "_Rocket.Chat Metrics_".

-- _Rocket.Chat Metrics Simple_
-- _Rocket.Chat Metrics_

 #### Default credentials